sander-ali/Land_Cover_Classification_Random_Forest/README.md

 pip install earthpy

 These packages require C++ build dependencies so be sure to install Visual C++ 14.0 or higher.
 If you want to avoid all hussle of installing packages then just opt for Google Colab.
+Be sure to upload images and ground truth file from The Sundarbans Dataset.
+For ease I am also uploading the data with this repository